Nonleptonic two-body decays of single heavy baryons $\Lambda_Q$, $\Xi_Q$, and $\Omega_Q$ $(Q=b,c)$ induced by $W$ emission in the covariant confined quark model: Classification of factorizing decays

 \section{Classification of factorizing decays}

-In this section we list all nonleptonic two-body decays of the lowest lying spin-1/2 ground state heavy bottom and charm baryon decays $\Lambda_{b,c},\Xi_{b,c},\Omega_{b,c}$ where W-emission solely contributes.
+In this section we list all nonleptonic two-body decays of the lowest lying spin-1/2 ground state heavy bottom and charm baryon decays $\Lambda_{b,c},\Xi_{b,c},\Omega_{b,c}$ which proceed solely via the tree graph.
 We exclude the higher-lying ground-state baryons which decay either strongly or electromagnetically.